Alejandro Mario Yllanes

 Alejandro Mario Yllanes (1913–1960) was an Aymara painter and printmaker from Bolivia.
-He disappeared from the public spotlight in 1946, after he was awarded, but did not claim, the Guggenheim Fellowship.
+He disappeared from the public spotlight in 1946, after he was awarded, but did not claim, a Guggenheim Fellowship.

-Art career
+Life and career

 Alejandro Yllanes was born in Oruro in 1913.
 He first worked as a tin miner.
 His art career began with an exhibition in his hometown in 1930 when he was only 17 years old.
 He went on to show in La Paz and other cities, including Mexico City.
 As an easel painter, Yllanes was extremely militant and portrayed the Bolivian government's mistreatment of Indians in his paintings.
 The Bolivian government exiled the artist due to his political stance.

 In the 1940s, Yllanes served as a cultural attache to the Bolivian Embassy in Mexico.
 During this time he had a solo exhibition at the Palacio de Bellas Artes, and Diego Rivera wrote the introduction to the show's catalog.

 Yllanes moved to 419 West 115th Street in New York City.
 He returned to Mexico, leaving his artwork behind in New York.
 It is thought he died there in 1960, but in fact, not much is known of his later years.
 Who's Who in Art continued to list him until 1972.